Research

 Previous working paper version Bank of Lithuania Working Paper No 110.

 This paper proposes a theoretical model in which a central bank digital currency (CBDC) and bank deposits are imperfect substitutes.
 Deposits are subject to liquidity shocks.
 In the absence of a CBDC, the interbank market can redistribute liquidity between banks.
 The introduction of CBDC leads to a greater reliance of the banking sector on central bank standing facilities.
-Calibrating the model to the euro area, the model shows that adjusting the remuneration rate of CBDC has little pass-through to the deposit rate set by banks and also has implications for the transmission of monetary policy.
+Calibrating the model to the euro area, the model shows that adjusting the remuneration rate of CBDC has little pass-through to the deposit rate set by banks and also has implications for the transmission of monetary policy especially if the CBDC is unremunerated.

 Macroeconomic implications of insolvency regimes